The British Journalism Awards 2020 are now open for entries, with this year’s event to be held virtually for the first time.

 This year the awards will be handed out at a virtual event, rather than the celebration dinner of recent years.

-The event will take place as planned on 9 December, when winners will be announced live, with ample opportunity to network on the night.
+The event will take place as planned on 9 December, when the winners will be announced.

 The British Journalism Awards recognise work published to a UK audience in any news medium.
 Work must have been published or broadcast between 1 September 2019 and 31 August 2020 to be eligible.